 Process for your Doctoral Degree

-During the proposal defense, you will have 60 minutes (20 min. presentation) to present your work and engage in discussion with the committee.
-The committee will evaluate your previous work, objectives, methods, and future schedule.
+- Within one year after your admission, you must complete your proposal defense (defense of your dissertation proposal).
+Use the template provided by the UTN School of StaRs for writing the proposal.
+You must submit your written proposal to UTN School of StaRs at least two weeks before the defense.
+During the proposal defense, you will have 60 minutes to present your work and engage in a discussion with the committee (a 20-minute presentation and a subsequent 40-minute discussion).
+The committee will evaluate your proposal, which must include the following sections: introduction (relevance of the topic), previous work (literature review), research questions, methods (data collection and analysis methods), and timeline.
 The defense of the dissertation proposal will be considered successful if the majority of the proposal committee votes in favor of continuing the work.

 Upon successful completion of your proposal defense, your admission to the doctoral program will be automatically extended for two more years.

 If you fail the proposal defense, you have one additional opportunity.
 If you need more time to complete your studies, you can apply for a one-year extension of your admission.
 To do so, you must submit an application to the UTN School of StaRs.

 After passing the proposal defense, you will continue your research toward a dissertation.
 The exact requirements of the thesis vary by discipline.
 Doctoral researchers work closely with their advisor’s team to produce original research results that meet the highest standards and make significant contributions to the understanding of a specific topic of research.